lewismcruz/fueledbyreact/README.md

 # Special Thank You

 I would like to thank all of my mentors, teachers, instructors, friends, and family that took time out of their lives to help shape who I am today.</br>
-I would not be where I am without you all.
+I would not be where I am without you all.</br>
 With love, admiration, and respect.